Beer in Mexico: Breweries and brands

 Carta Blanca was Cervecería Cuauhtémoc's first premium beer, first marketed in 1890, and is technically a pilsner.
 The name means "white card" in Spanish, which at the time was given to people as a sign of respect.
 Carta Blanca was successful when it debuted at Chicago's Columbian Expo of 1893.
 Since then, the beer has won a number of other awards.

 Negra Modelo is one of Cervecería Modelo's original beers, and was first sold as a draft in 1926.
 While it has been classed as a Vienna-style beer, the company's website now classifies it as a Munich dunkel (dark).

 Pacífico, a Mexican pilsner beer originally brewed in Mazatlán, Sinaloa, is named after the Pacific Ocean.
 The picture on the bottles and cans is the Deer Islands located off the coast of Mazatlán surrounded by a lifesaver.
 Pacífico is Modelo's best-selling beer in northwest Mexico, and it is exported to the southwest U.S. A light version of this beer was launched in 2008.

 Estrella (Star) was originally brewed by Cervecería Estrella of Guadalajara at the end of the 19th century.
 This brewery was bought by Grupo Modelo in 1954.
 The beer is still brewed only in Guadalajara and is a regional brand, mostly sold in Jalisco state and other areas in western Mexico.

 Indio was originally named Cuauhtémoc by Cervecería Cuauhtémoc.
 However, consumers soon began to refer to it as "Indian" for the image of an Indian on what was originally a clay bottle, now glass.
 The beer still has an image of Cuauhtémoc on the label.

 Modelo Especial is Grupo Modelo's second brand after Corona, and was first brewed in 1925.
 It is a pilsner-style beer that is available in both bottle and cans since 1966.
 It is second in popularity in Mexico and the company's third best seller in the USA.
 A light version, called Modelo Light, has been available since 1994.

-Superior, made by Cuauhtémoc Moctezuma, was, as the name suggests, originally brewed to be a premium beer.
+Superior, made by Cuauhtémoc Moctezuma, was originally brewed to be a premium beer.
 Recently, interest in this beer has reappeared, and it received a gold medal at the Monde Selection in Brussels, Belgium.
 The design of the label has not changed in the fifty years this brand has been available.